Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 1. Generate the dictionary of words.
 2. Generate the dictionary of single sentences.

-That's it, (forget full stops, commas and other punctuation, they can be added superficially as an end stage formatting purely for user presentation).
-General, academic research papers typically range from 3000 to 8000 words.
+That's it, the character set must be kept to a minimum and parsers can represent data for the end user.
+The aim is information preservation and representation using only the minimal set of primitives.
+In general, academic research papers typically range from 3000 to 8000 words.
 Abstract being 300 words.
+Here the complete set of permutations are represented, being 45 letters in length using 26 characters of the alphabet.
+A complete set of sentences might be 8000 words long but resume feature means generate once and save the database.
+The project aim to generate the data and utilize AI. for processing.

 # Knighinggale Mason writes...